Updates on My Ancestors from in and Around Klingenmünster, Germany

 Please see my original post My Weiss, Fried, Propheter, and Related Ancestors from Klingenmünster, Germany, for the meanings of the various surnames, more information regarding all of my ancestors hailing from that area, and to fit it all together with my other related lines from in and around Klingenmünster.

 Everything posted above is from my own research into the church and other records found in and around Klingenmünster.
-DNA does show links to all the new female lines, and as I stated prior the Weiss lines go back eventually to the same 7th great-grandparents that I had listed prior to locating Heinrich Weiss’ baptism record.
+DNA does show links to all the new female lines, and as I stated prior, the Weiss lines go back eventually to the same 7th great-grandparents that I had listed prior to locating Heinrich Weiss’ baptism record.

 If you use any information from my blog posts as a reference or source, please give credit and provide a link back to my work that you are referencing.
-Unless otherwise noted, my work is © Anna A. Kasper 2011-2024.
+Unless otherwise noted, my work is © Anna A. Kasper 2011-2025.
 All rights reserved.
 Thank you.

 About Anna Kasper, ACDP